Client Alert 22 Feb. 2024

 Click here to download the client alert with footnotes.

-Curtis, Mallet-Prevost, Colt & Mosle LLP has filed a complaint on behalf of its client, Pola Raiz OOO before the United States District Court for the District of Colombia against OFAC, the Office of Foreign Assets Control, to seek a court order to compel OFAC to make a decision on Pola Raiz’ application to be delisted as a blocked entity.
+Curtis, Mallet-Prevost, Colt & Mosle LLP has filed a complaint on behalf of its client, Pola Raiz OOO before the United States District Court for the District of Columbia against OFAC, the Office of Foreign Assets Control, to seek a court order to compel OFAC to make a decision on Pola Raiz’ application to be delisted as a blocked entity.

 Pola Raiz is a privately owned shipping company incorporated in the Russian Federation that maintains a fleet of shipping vessels for commercial purposes.
 The company was added by the Department of State to OFAC’s List of Specially Designated Nationals and Blocked Persons, the so-called SDN List, on February 24, 2023.